Bidiagonal matrix factorisations related to multiple orthogonal polynomials: Bidiagonal factorisations linked to the Gauss-Borel factorisation

-and assume that all the multiple orthogonal polynomials on the step-line with respect to these systems exist and are unique, which is equivalent to assume that the moment matrices of these systems admit a Gauss-Borel factorisation.
-Then, we can obtain bidiagonal factorisations for the recurrence matrices of the systems $V^{[j]}$ as explained in the following theorem.
+In this section, we show that the existence and uniqueness of the multiple orthogonal polynomials on the step-line with respect to all systems $V^{[j]}$ in \eqref{systems V^[j]} is a sufficient condition to obtain bidiagonal factorisations of the Hessenberg recurrence matrices of these systems, with all nontrivial entries of the bidiagonal matrices different from zero.
+In particular, we obtain a factorisation $\mathrm{H}=\mathrm{L}_1\cdots\mathrm{L}_r\,\mathrm{U}$ of the Hessenberg recurrence matrix of the system $\left(v_1,\cdots,v_r\right)$.

+We start by using the Gauss-Borel factorisation of the moment matrices of the systems $V^{[j]}$ to express the nontrivial entries of the bidiagonal matrices appearing in our factorisations.
+Then, we rewrite the formulas for the nontrivial entries of the bidiagonal matrices, firstly using coefficients of the type I and type II multiple orthogonal polynomials on the step-line with respect to the systems $V^{[j]}$ instead of their Gauss-Borel factorisation, and later using the determinants of the finite leading principal submatrices of the moment matrices of the systems $V^{[j]}$.